Debate takeaways: Bernie bruised but not broken

 “Can anyone imagine moderate Republicans voting for him?” former New York Mayor Mike Bloomberg asked.
 Minnesota Sen. Amy Klobuchar noted that Sanders’ proposals cost $60 trillion — triple the U.S. economy.
 “The math does not add up,” she warned.

 Sanders parried some of the blows but also got into shouting matches.
-Asked by a moderate how he’d play for his plans, he responded coolly, “How many hours do you have?”
+Asked by a moderate how he’d pay for his plans, he responded coolly, “How many hours do you have?”

 Centrist Democrats who hoped the Vermont senator would come off as not electable may be heartened, but so could Sanders’ supporters who see their candidate as passionate and authentically unpolished.